Overview of a Salpingectomy Procedure

 What is a salpingectomy?

-A salpingectomy is the complete surgical removal of 1 or both fallopian tubes.
-Fallopian tubes are an integral part of the female reproductive system and serve to carry eggs from the ovaries to the uterus where they then have the potential to become fertilized.
+A salpingectomy is a fallopian tube removal surgery that involves 1 or both fallopian tubes.
+Fallopian tubes are an integral part of the female reproductive system that carry eggs from the ovaries to the uterus, where they then have the potential to become fertilized.

 Why and when is a salpingectomy necessary?